 The Shandon Belles

-Informal, cosy basement bistro from the Two Fat Ladies group, specialising in hearty, wholesome food as part of a bargain set menu.
+Informal, cosy basement bistro from the Two Fat Ladies group, specialising in hearty, wholesome food.

 - Open since: 2008

 - Number of wines sold by the glass: 5

 - House wine: £15 per bottle

 Reviews & features

 The problem of second spaces is a dogged one for restaurants.
 A successful venue is always keen to make more tables available, but knows that the atmosphere, or the logistics, just don’t work so well in a room that’s tucked awkwardly through the back or…